By Atom | Jun 20, 2023, 4:36 PM

-Chances are, if you have children in Key Stage 2, you’ve stumbled over the term ‘verbal reasoning’ and are now flummoxed, bewildered, baffled, perplexed, and exhilarated.
+Chances are, if your child is preparing for entrance exams, you’ve stumbled over the term ‘verbal reasoning’ and are now flummoxed, bewildered, baffled, perplexed, and exhilarated.
 And if you have just narrowed your eyes and looked twice at the last word in that series and thought to yourself, ‘that last word doesn’t seem to fit’, you’ve also just passed your first verbal reasoning question.

 Verbal reasoning is essentially problem-solving with written information (letters and words).
-It is used in an aptitude test to measure how well pupils understand the English language and how efficiently they can comprehend written passages within a time limit.
+It's not usually taught in state primary schools, although some independent prep schools will cover it.
+Verbal reasoning is used in aptitude tests to measure how well pupils understand the English language and how efficiently they can comprehend written passages within a time limit.
 Ultimately, this is a core skill we all use throughout our lifetimes.

-The questions in a verbal reasoning test, whether in the 11 plus or the ISEB, are designed to test candidates on their level of literacy and the extent of their vocabulary.
-They are often multiple choice and may take between 20 minutes and 1 hour to complete (varying across assessment providers).
+The questions in a verbal reasoning test, whether in grammar school 11 plus exams or private school exams such as the ISEB, are designed to test candidates on their level of literacy and the extent of their vocabulary.
+They are usually multiple-choice and may take between 20 minutes and one hour to complete (varying across assessment providers).

 Look again at the five adjectives at the start of this article: flummoxed, bewildered, baffled, perplexed, exhilarated.
 The first four have similar meanings (synonyms) and the last one – exhilarated – is an antonym (a word with the opposite meaning).